yctercero/yctercero.github.io/_posts/2016-08-14-examining-js-frameworks-libraries-react.markdown

   };
 {% endhighlight %}

  Each of these components is returning some HTML to structure our app.
 You can probably start to see why React is popular - if you're a front-end developer, it probably all looks very familiar.
-Components are structured just as functions that return HTML and JSX allows you to write the HTML just as you normally would.
+Components are structured as functions that return HTML, and JSX allows you to write the HTML just as you normally would.
 Without it, our 'App' component would look more like this:

 {% highlight jsx %}
   "use strict";